Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Related Works

-Researchers have used features derived from knowledge graphs in previous works \cite{Zhao2018KB4RecAD}, but more recently have sought to better integrate the knowledge graph via KG enhancement.
-This was first introduced in the multi-task learning format with \citet{Wang2019MultiTaskFL}.
-Other than the recommendation objective, the other task is a knowledge graph embedding task such as those found in \cite{transE, complexE, distmult, rotateE}.
+\textbf{Knowledge Graph Enhancement Works}\ \ Previous works use item features from knowledge graphs \cite{Zhao2018KB4RecAD}, but more recent works have sought to better integrate the KG via KG enhancement.
+This was first introduced in the multi-task learning format \cite{Wang2019MultiTaskFL}.
+Besides the recommendation objective, the other task is a knowledge graph embedding task such as TransE \cite{transE}.
 Since then a number of derivative works have looked at further advancements such as adding graph neural networks for aggregating user preferences \cite{Ma2021MNIAE, Zhang2021AKG} or for knowledge graph aggregation \cite{Wang2021EnhancedKG, Wang2021MultitaskFL} or both \cite{Xia_Huang_Xu_Dai_Zhang_Yang_Pei_Bo_2021} as well as other architectural perturbations \cite{Fan2022ImprovingRS}.
 All of these works explore the single domain setting.